 KATHERINE LOW SETTLEMENT

-Tracing its history back to the early 20th Century, the Katherine Low Settlement is a charity serving the community in Battersea, South West London from its premises in the High Street.
+Tracing its history back to the early 20th century, the Katherine Low Settlement is a charity serving the community in Battersea, south-west London from its premises on the High Street.
 It has a small staff and a lot of volunteers who run a range of projects supporting children and young people and their families, older people, refugees and newly arrived communities.
 Initiatives include:

 Find out more about Katherine Low Settlement.